ehrpg/lastdescent/docs/factions/ipa.md

 bear arms.
 The IPA is responsible for issuing and controlling civilian fire arm licences.

+## Bounties

+The IPA is widely known to give out bounties for wanted criminals.
+Such information, in a form of a most-wanted list, is publicly available.
+The IPA awards bounties to those who give crucial evidence that leads to the conviction of these criminals, or even if they are turned in alive and directly to the IPA.

 ## Funding

 Most of the funding for the IPA comes from the United Nations of Earth, with the